Best Disney Plus movies: great Disney movie treats

 The best Disney Plus movies revealed: great Marvel, Disney and Star Wars films.

 While Baby Yoda and The Mandalorian steal the headlines as the first live action Star Wars series, there’s a vast array of archive movies from some of the most prized studios and franchises now under the vast Disney umbrella.

 There’s the best of the Marvel Cinematic Universe, the Disney animated classics multiple generations grew up on, and a host of live action classics.
 It houses all of your favourite Pixar flicks, from Toy Story to Up, and provides the single repository for everything Star Wars you’ve always dreamt of.
 Thanks to Disney’s acquisition of 21st Century Fox, there’s an ever-growing library of classic movies joining the service too.

-To whet your appetite, our US-based team has wilfully spent countless hours watching and re-watching the vast library of new and original content to bring you the best movies the new Netflix rival has to offer.
+To whet your appetite, we have been delving into the vast library of new and original content to bring you the best movies the new Netflix rival has to offer.

 - Want something to watch today?
 Head to our best Netflix movies shortlist